The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 E

-Short definition: Visible and cumulative fading of the tattoo over successive sessions.
+Short definition: The visible, cumulative reduction of the tattoo across successive sessions.

-Progressive fading occurs between sessions, during the lymphatic drainage phase.
-Its speed varies according to phototype, anatomical location, ink composition, and lifestyle habits.
-It does not follow a linear progression: plateaus are common, especially with complex inks.
+Progressive lightening happens between sessions, during the lymphatic drainage phase.
+Its speed varies with phototype, anatomical location, ink composition and lifestyle habits.
+It does not follow a linear progression: plateaus are common, particularly with complex inks.

-See also: Pigment attenuation, Pigment washout, Biological response.
+See also: Pigment fading, Pigment washout, Biological response.

 Photoacoustic effect

-Short definition: Mechanical fragmentation of pigments by shock waves, predominant with picosecond lasers.
+Short definition: Mechanical fragmentation of pigments by shock wave, dominant in picosecond lasers.

-When an ultra-short pulse hits a pigment, energy absorption occurs so quickly that the pigment experiences explosive mechanical stress before heat has time to dissipate.
-This stress generates pressure waves that physically fragment the particles into very fine nanoparticles.
+When an ultra-short pulse strikes a pigment, energy absorption is so fast that the pigment undergoes explosive mechanical stress before the heat has had time to dissipate.
+This stress generates pressure waves that physically break the particles into very fine nanoparticles.
 Compared with the photothermal effect, it produces more complete fragmentation with less residual thermal energy.

 See also: Picosecond pulse, Photothermal effect, Cavitation.